trebelge0/Balboa_network/README.md

 This repository contains a communication platform within a Balboa swarm.
 A RPi is shielded on each Balboa.
-There are two communication protocole used in it:
+There are two communication protocols used in it:
 * I²C communication between RPi and Balboa
 * Bluetooth communication within a RPi graph